cartant/blog/content/til-overriding-a-frozen-object/index.md

 };
 ```

 There is a problem with this, though: it breaks the prototype chain.
-That's not an issue with the `options` and `report` properties — they're _own_ properties on the `context` — however, the `context` has a bunch of other properties that are on its prototype and, with that implementation, the rule fails with an error:
+That's not an issue with the `options` and `report` properties — they're _own_ properties on `context` — however, `context` has a bunch of other properties that are on its prototype and, with that implementation, the rule fails with an error:

 ```text
 Error while loading rule 'no-array-foreach': You have used a rule which requires